Canada's Young New Democrats

+Removal of Thomas Mulcair

+In the lead up to the 2015 election, the CYND had been openly critical of leader Thomas Mulcair when he broke with long standing NDP principles, in particular on matters of foreign policy.
+After the stunning 2015 election that saw Thomas Mulcair lose official opposition status, the party was heading into a leadership review at 2016 convention in Edmonton.

-Following the NDP's loss in the 2015 federal election, which saw the NDP fall to 3rd, losing their status as Official Opposition, Mulcair faced a leadership review at 2016 convention in Edmonton.
-One month before, CYND members from two Montreal Universities published an open letter in Le Devoir calling on Thomas Mulcair to resign.
+One month before the leadership review CYND members from two Montreal Universities published an open letter in Le Devoir calling on Thomas Mulcair to resign.
 Pressure continued to mount on Mulcair when it was reported that NDP McGill had submitted a resolution to CYND convention that would urge all CYND member delegates to vote for a leadership race.

-On the eve of the Edmonton convention, the CYND published an open letter urging members to vote for party renewal, calling for members to "support a new direction, and a new style of leadership."
-Some members of the CYND also spoke out about the need for party renewal throughout convention, organizing votes to trigger a leadership election.

-The vote on a new leadership race was supported by 52% of delegates, with Mulcair falling below the required 50% to stay on as leader, the first time in Canadian history that a leader of a political party had lost a leadership review.
+On the eve of the Edmonton convention, the CYND published an open letter urging members to vote for party renewal, becoming the first official section of the NDP to call for members to "support a new direction, and a new style of leadership."
+Many members of the CYND spoke out about the need for party renewal throughout convention, organizing votes to trigger a leadership election.
+A few days later, the membership of the NDP followed the lead of the CYND with a majority of the delegates to the Edmonton Convention voting for a new leadership race.
+This was the first time in Canadian history that a leader of a political party had lost a leadership review.

+The process started at the 2016 Edmonton Convention culminated for a new leadership in the election of Ontario NDP MPP Jagmeet Singh on October 1, 2017, after he won on first ballot with 53.8 per cent of the vote.
+Under Singh's leadership, the CYND's influence within the NDP was reduced.